Logpoint’s SIEM system – How it works

 Collectors are responsible for the ingestion, normalisation and enrichment of log data from disparate log sources into the LogPoint platform.
 This is achieved with LogPoint’s single taxonomy and compiled plugins that normalise any log file into LogPoint’s standardised key/value pair format for long term storage.
 By normalising the log data upon ingestion (rather than upon search) LogPoint can significantly speed up the search and correlation process.

 There are hundreds of plugins available out-of-the-box when deploying the LogPoint software, further simplifying the process of log ingestion by taking away the hassle of configuring these yourself.
-Indeed, if there is a commercial-off-the-shelf (COTS) product that LogPoint doesn’t have a plugin for, LogPoint will commit to getting this written for customers within a matter of days as part of the normal support process.
+Indeed, if there is a commercial-off-the-shelf (COTS) product that LogPoint doesn’t have a plugin for, LogPoint will commit to getting this written for customers as part of the normal support process.

 The Collector architecture also provides full data-enrichment capabilities, meaning that gathered events can be correlated with external metadata for contextual analytics.
 For instance, LogPoint can be used to correlate Threat Intelligence feeds against any collected data source or correlate incidents with CMDBs to quickly target pinpoint locations of devices.
 Any structured data can be used to enrich the collected data.
 These capabilities increase performance and accuracy of analytics through ingest-time enrichment, without the need to import and fragment existing data.

 Alongside the Collector, LogPoint provides the LogPoint Agent which enables the transmission of encrypted log data, system and integrity monitoring of log sources and fetching log data from sources that may not have an easy method of data transmission natively to the network security tool.
 The LogPoint Agent can be implemented and managed from a central LogPoint server to simplify the dissemination of the functionality across the customers wider network.

 LogPoint Backend – The storage component of the LogPoint solution